- ACRONYMS AND DEFINITIONS

 - Overview

-- Insulin manufacturers make some recommendations when converting between products, but they do not cover every scenario.
-In addition, there are few trials that have directly compared the glucose-lowering effects of different insulins.
+- Caution should be exercised when converting between insulin products because glucose effects may vary between individuals.
+Insulin manufacturers make some recommendations, but they do not cover every scenario, and there are few trials directly comparing the effects of different insulins.

-- In general, patients who are at high risk for hypoglycemia should reduce the daily dose of their basal insulin by 20 - 30% when switching between insulin products in order to lower the risk of hypoglycemia.
-All patients should increase blood sugar monitoring when switching insulins to make sure their response to the new product is the same.
+- When switching, patients at high risk for hypoglycemia should reduce their daily basal insulin dose by 20 - 30% and re-titrate.
+All patients should increase blood sugar monitoring until they know how the new insulin will affect them.

 Converting between insulin brands and types |